A flag version of Beilinson-Drinfeld Grassmannian for surfaces: Introduction

 \textbf{Related works.} It is very much unclear what a topic named ``Geometric Langlands program for surfaces'' should precisely mean or whether it exists at all, at least in the broad structured sense it has in the case of curves.
 With no claim of exhaustivity, we will merely list, among the ones we are aware of, those sources that actually inspired and motivated our research project.
 The paper \cite {Ginzburg_Kapranov_Langlands_reciprocity_1995} was an inspiring and pioneering work in this direction but, at least to our knowledge, its line of research have not been pursued since.
 The article \cite{Kapranov1995} also contains very interesting suggestions about the possible existence of a Langlands program for higher dimensional varieties, though here the emphasis is more on higher local fields and formal analogies with topological quantum field theories.
 As we already mentioned, A. Beilinson and V. Drinfeld's \cite{Beilinson_Drinfeld_Chiral_2004} (especially \S \, 3.4.6), though dealing with the curve case, was the actual starting point of our project.\\ Another question about a possible Geometric Langlands program for surfaces, passed on to the third author by M. Kapranov, is whether it should concern $\mathbf{G}$-bundles or $\mathbf{G}$-gerbes.
-In any case, the setup of formal gluing, nonlinear flags and the flag Grassmannian investigated in our paper for $\mathbf{G}$-bundles makes sense, mutatis mutandis, for $\mathbf{G}$-gerbes, too.\\ In the forthcoming \cite{Nocera}, G. Nocera applies the general set-up of the current paper to recover the fusion product on sheaves on the Belinson-Drinfeld Grassmannian (for curves).
-This might also be considered as a sanity check about our approach.\\ While finishing the paper, S. Raskin informed us that, in a 2010 conversation with him, I. Mirkovic proposed to use flags of the sort we consider here, in order to extend Belinson-Drinfeld's Grassmannian to higher dimensional varieties.
-We are not aware of the specific definition of the flag Grassmannian he proposed nor of subsequent publicly available work along these lines.\\ On the other hand, all of the interesting literature on the \emph{double affine Grassmannian} (e.g. \cite{braverman2010pursuing, BRAVERMAN2012414, BraKaz} to list a few papers) seems to go in a different direction with respect to our paper.
-It would be interesting to compare the two approaches.
+In any case, the setup of formal gluing, nonlinear flags and the flag Grassmannian investigated in our paper for $\mathbf{G}$-bundles makes sense, mutatis mutandis, for $\mathbf{G}$-gerbes, too.
+However algebraization is likely to be false for $\mathbf{G}$-gerbes\footnote{Betrand To\"en, private communication.}, and this is a problem in developing this direction of research. \\ While finishing the paper, S. Raskin informed us that, in a 2010 conversation with him, I. Mirkovic proposed to use flags of the sort we consider here, in order to extend Belinson-Drinfeld's Grassmannian to higher dimensional varieties.
+We are not aware of the specific definition of the flag Grassmannian he proposed nor of subsequent publicly available work along these lines.\\ On the other hand, all of the interesting literature on the \emph{double affine Grassmannian} (e.g. \cite{braverman2010pursuing, BRAVERMAN2012414, BraKaz} to list a few papers) seems to go in a different but related direction with respect to our paper.
+An ongoing collaboration between the second and third authors and Andrea Maffei (Pisa) is aiming at establishing a link between the two approaches (\cite{MMV}).\\